andrew in the bible verses

 One of the most common accounts of Saint Andrew’s martyrdom is that he was crucified on an X-shaped cross, known as St. Andrew’s Cross or Saltire.
 According to tradition, he requested this type of cross because he did not feel worthy enough to be crucified on a traditional cross like Jesus was.
 He is said to have been imprisoned in Patras, Greece, where he preached about Christ and converted many people until he was condemned to death by the Roman governor Aegeas.

-See also baptism bible verses baby
+See also bible verses about beauty and self worth

 The Death